 - freshly ground black pepper

 - Combine all ingredients in a blender.
 Blend until smooth.
 Taste.
-Add more pepper if desired.
+Add more salt and pepper if desired.

 Did you make a recipe?